Nault/docs/_posts/2021-07-11-portable-nault-with-linux.md

 **D.** Open a terminal (xterm).
 Also from the start button.

 **E.** Create a script to launch Nault more easily since it can't run under "root" without a special flag.

-To paste clipboard into xterm you can use the middle mouse button.
+{% include info.html text="To paste clipboard (ctrl+c) into xterm you can use the middle mouse button." %}

 Make sure to type the correct Nault version below.
 Chmod is to make the script executable.